 Shielding and Protecting Extremely Vulnerable Groups

-This guidance is for people, including children, who are at very high risk of severe illness from coronavirus (COVID-19) because of an underlying health condition, and for their family, friends and carers.
+The following guidance is for people, including children, who are at very high risk of severe illness from coronavirus (COVID-19) because of an underlying health condition, and for their family, friends and carers.

-It is intended for use in situations where the extremely vulnerable person is living in their own home, with or without additional support.
+It is for use in situations where the extremely vulnerable person is living in their own home, with or without additional support.
 This includes the extremely clinically vulnerable people living in long-term care facilities, either for the elderly or persons with special needs.

 Shielding is a measure to protect people who are clinically extremely vulnerable by minimising all interaction between those who are extremely vulnerable and others.
 We are strongly advising people with serious underlying health conditions (listed below), which put them at very high risk of severe illness from coronavirus (COVID-19), to rigorously follow shielding measures in order to keep themselves safe.

 What do we mean by extremely vulnerable?

 People falling into this extremely vulnerable group include: